ioying/luckyminer/README.md

 ## Usage

- .Configure config.py change to your block_Reward_Address and coinBaseMessage
+ .Configure config.py change to your blockRewardAddress and coinBaseMessage

  .Configure `rpcuser` and `rpcpass` in `~/.bitcoin/bitcoin.conf`